SnappyJumper/BookWyrm/README.md

 ### Project Goals

-* The website contains rich colors to go with the theme of dragons, whilst also not drawing away from the content too much.
+* The website contains rich colors to go with the theme of dragons, whilst not drawing away from the content too much.

-* It has a responsive design so its accessable across a range of screen sizes.
+* It has a responsive design so it's accessible over a range of screen sizes.

-* Structure is easy to navigate and understand.
+* The structure is easy to navigate and understand.

-* Site Users can login or register to fully interact with the site contents.
+* Site Users can log in or register for full interaction with the site contents.

 * Site Users can leave reviews about the authors posted on the site.

-* Site Users can add bios about their favourite authors and post them to the site.
+* Site Users can add bios about their favorite authors and post them to the site.

 ### User Goals

-* As a Site Admin, I want to be able to manage the content of the site.
+* As a Site Admin, I want to be able to manage the content of the site, leaving comments and sharing my rating of the content.

 * As a Site User, I want to be able to interact with the content on the site.

 * As a Site User, I want the information provided by the site to be simple to understand and easy to navigate.

 * As a Site User, I want to be able to create and manage my content.

+* As a Site User, I want to be able to save my content as a draft before publishing it to the site, so I can come back to it later.

 #### Strategy Table